Photo: Kennet Ruona

 Showcase your work!
 Share the spotlight along with eminent speakers, offering diverse perspectives from different fields.

-Read more and submit abstract at the E-MRS Symposium page.
+Read more at the E-MRS Symposium page.

 Are you a researcher in the biocomputing field?
 Get recognised for your work and learn more about the €5,000 Bio4Comp Open Innovation Award in our webinar on 24 Sept.
 2019, 11:00-12:15 CEST.